SEO For Nonprofits 5 Basic Tips

 Create a Google Search Console account and submit a sitemap to Google.

 This tip is aimed directly at Google, and that is because the majority of search traffic comes from there.
 Google Search Console ( AKA Google Webmaster Tools) is hub created by Google where you can submit your website to be crawled and indexed ( how Google reads your site) and get information about your site.
 For the moment, we are just going to focus on submitting a site map.

 If your using a plugin like Yoast, your site map has been created for you.
-You can find it features.
-There are other sitemap plugins if the SEO plugin your using does not have that feature.
+You can find its features.
+There are other sitemap plugins if the SEO plugin you are using does not have that feature.
 If you are not using WordPress, there are several sites that will help you create a site map.

 Create an account on Google Search Console.
 Go through the steps to validate your domain.
 Once you have done that, click your domain on the sidebar and go to sitemaps.
 Enter your sitemap_index.xml? and submit.

-Following these 5 basic step will help you get you on your way to ranking on Search engines for your chosen keywords and causes.
+Following these 5 basic steps will help you get on your way to ranking on Search engines for your chosen keywords and causes.